0install/docs/docs/specifications/feed.md

 : The version number.
 See the version numbers section below for more details.

 `main` (deprecated)
 : The relative path of an executable inside the implementation that should be executed by default when the interface is run.
-If an implementation has no `main` setting, then it cannot be executed without specifying one manually (with `0launch --main=MAIN`).
+If an implementation has no `main` setting, then it cannot be executed without specifying one manually (with `0install run --main=MAIN`).
 This typically means that the interface is for a library.
 Note: `main` is being replaced by the `<command>` element.

 `self-test` (deprecated)
 : The relative path of an executable inside the implementation that can be executed to test the program.
 The program must be non-interactive (e.g. it can't open any windows or prompt for input).
 It should return with an exit status of zero if the tests pass.
 Any other status indicates failure.
 Note: `self-test` is being replaced by the `<command>` element.